ben-wachspress/ben-wachspress/README.md

 # Welcome!

-I'm Ben Wachspress, a Junior studying computer science at Princeton University. 🐅

 I am a people person first.
-As the social chair of Princeton's class of 2025 and as a Resident Advisor, I strive to build community with the people around me. 🚀
+As the social chair of Princeton's class of 2025 and as a Resident Advisor, I strive to build community with the people around me.

+I am also interested in answering questions in Ecomonics, Sociology, and Business by leveraging Natural Language Processing techniques.

 ## About Me